danmacklin/erlang_cep/README.md

 5. Write a web based UI to allow users to create feeds and view results.
 6. Test, test and test again
 7. Some more stress tests.
-8. My MatchRecognise queries are very basic.
-Add more functionality.
-9. Use Lexx and Yacc to create a DSL to decsribe Windows and patterns.
+8. Support more window types.
-10. Each window currently has its own Javascript VM.
+9. Each window currently has its own Javascript VM.
 As the number of VM's increases this could cause issues.
-11. Enhance the API so that users can write Row and Reduce functions in erlang.
+10. Enhance the API so that users can write Row and Reduce functions in erlang.
 Make sure that these functions are dynamically loaded.
-12. Create a REST API through which users can add / mutate windows, and row / reduce functions.
+11. Create a REST API through which users can add / mutate windows, and row / reduce functions.

 Please let me know if you find any bugs!